Obert Mpofu

-Obert Moses Mpofu (born 12 October 1951) is a Zimbabwean politician, who served as Minister of Home Affairs from 2017 to September 2018.
-Previously he was Minister of Macro-Economic Planning and Investment Promotion; Minister of Industry and International Trade; Minister of Mines and Mining Development; and Minister of Transport and Infrastructure Development.
-The Cabinet of Zimbabwe was later dissolved on 27 November 2017.
-He was reappointed as Minister of Home Affairs in Mnangagwa's first cabinet on 30 November 2017.
-The Culture portfolio was added to his ministry.
-Mpofu was later removed from the Zimbabwe cabinet in September 2018.
+Obert Moses Mpofu (born 12 October 1951) is a Zimbabwean politician, currently serving as the Secretary for Information Communication Technology (ICT) of the majority ZANU-PF political party.
+From December 2018 to September 2025 he served as the Secretary General of ZANU-PF.
+He previously had been a member of parliament and a cabinet member.
+He was Minister of Home Affairs from 2017 to September 2018, and before that was Minister of Macro-Economic Planning and Investment Promotion; Minister of Industry and International Trade; Minister of Mines and Mining Development; and Minister of Transport and Infrastructure Development.
+He was Minister of Home Affairs when the Cabinet of Zimbabwe was dissolved on 27 November 2017, but he was reappointed as Minister of Home Affairs and Culture in Mnangagwa's first cabinet on 30 November 2017.
+Mpofu was removed from the Zimbabwe cabinet in September 2018.

 Personal life

 Obert Mpofu was a member of the Hwange community, he grew up in Matabeleland North Province in Jambezi Village in the Zambezi Valley of Hwange District.
 He was the younger brother of Robert Moses Mpofu, a war hero from the Zimbabwe War of Independence.
 Obert Mpofu also served in the Zimbabwe War of Independence crossing over into Zambia in 1967 to be trained, although he primarily served as a messenger.

 He received a Bachelor of Commerce degree from the University of Delhi, MPS Masters in Policy Studies from the University of Zimbabwe, and a PhD in Policy Studies from Zimbabwe Open University.